Why this guide exists

 | 5 | Spam-trigger copy or excessive links | ~10% |

 The single most misunderstood factor: Catch-all domains.
 Between 10-20% of B2B domains use catch-all mail server configurations that make standard email verifiers return false positives.
 Most senders don't know this is happening, but RevenueBase Email Verification can easily tell if these emails are Valid or Invalid.
-Section 5 explains this in full and shows how to fix it.
+List Quality & Verification explains this in full and shows how to fix it.

 Three things to do right now if you're having deliverability problems: